ShortIQ

 What is a UTM URL decoder?

-It is a tool that extracts and displays UTM parameters from a full campaign URL.
+It is a tool that extracts and displays UTM parameters from a full campaign URL so you can verify source, medium, campaign, content, and term values quickly.

-Use it before launch for QA, during reporting cleanup, or whenever you need to inspect how a campaign link was tagged.
+Use it before launch for QA, during reporting cleanup, when reviewing external partner links, or whenever you need to inspect how a campaign link was tagged.

 Yes.
-It is useful for reviewing partner or client URLs before they start driving traffic.
+It is particularly useful for reviewing campaign URLs delivered by clients or partners before they start driving traffic.